 The studios faltering came after they went through a long and protracted negotiation process with parent company Disney over who owned the rights to their characters with Pixar threatening not to renew their contract with the studio.
 This was eventually settled with Pixar CEO John Lasseter being appointed chief creative officer at Disney in 2006 as part of the deal.
 With the rights back in their hands, Pixar set out on a new track of producing sequels to their popular hits.
-Toy Story 3 (2010) emerged with popular acclaim but then there was the decidedly weaker Cars 2 (2011) and now Monsters University, followed by the Finding Nemo sequel Finding Dory (2016) and and Cars 3 (2017).
+Toy Story 3 (2010) emerged with popular acclaim but then there was the decidedly weaker Cars 2 (2011) and now Monsters University, followed by the Finding Nemo sequel Finding Dory (2016), Cars 3 (2017) and The Incredibles 2 (2018).
 It is hard to quite say what has gone wrong with Pixar but the point where they set off on the path of making these sequels has become a creative decline.
 Just before this process began, the studio was at their absolute peak artistically with their two finest films Wall-E and Up; since then it has been a deteriorating output that consists of these sequels and 3D re-releases of their classics with the only original fare to emerge during this time being Brave (2012), a film that suffered badly from a troubled creative process and uncertainty about what it wanted to be.

 Monsters University is designed as a prequel to Pixars fourth film Monsters, Inc., telling the story of how Mike and Sulley became best friends and tracing the course of their journey from novices to scarers at Monsters Inc. The film reunites voice work from both Billy Crystal and John Goodman as Mike and Sulley, as well as supporting appearances from Steve Buscemi, Frank Oz and John Ratzenberger in their same original voice roles.
 Direction has been handed over to Dan Scanlon, previously a Disney storyboard artist who made his first film for Pixar as co-director of the short Mater and the Ghostlight (2006).